carloze11/inedible/README.md

 <h3 align="center">InEdible</h3>

   <p align="center">
-    A fullstack web application created for users with food allergies/intolerances. inedible will allow users to discover which foods of interest hold any ingredients that may trigger their allergy or intolerance, such as dairy, gluten, or nut.
+    InEdible is a full-stack web application currently in the process of being rebuilt using the MERN stack.
+InEdible was built to identify potential allergens and trigger ingredients present in users' preferred food items, such as dairy, gluten, or nuts.
+By using Inedible, I am hoping to enable users to make informed decisions about their dietary choices and avoid potentially harmful foods with ease.
     <br />
     <a href="https://github.com/carloze11/inedible"><strong>Explore the docs »</strong></a>
     <br />